sejungkwak/connect-4/README.md

 ## Performance Testing

-- I have measured the performance, accessibility, best practices, SEO using [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools in incognito mode.
+- I have measured the performance, accessibility, best practices and SEO using [Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome DevTools in incognito mode.
 - The pages(__New game__, __Play__, __Help__, __Leaderboard__) in the navigation bar are all written in the index.html file.
 Lighthouse does not generate a report for each section.

   - Mobile